diacasasce/smashbot/README.md

 Replace the `GALE01r2.ini` Gecko code file in your Slippi Dolphin with the one provided in the this repository.

+#

+### Notes:

+you can check the files location opening slippi launcher, going to settings, and clicking on the "netplay" tab under Dolphin settings and hitting the `open settings folder` button

+on Mac the location of this files is inside the `Slippi Dolphin.app` package, that is located in the `netplay` folder inside the `slippi launcher` folder inside the `Application support` folder, i.e. `/Library/Application Support/Slippi Launcher/netplay/Slippi Dolphin.app/Contents/Resources/GameSettings`, either in the root directory or the user directory

+on windows is elsewere

+to check the location of this file, open the Slippi Dolphin Launcher, go to settings, and click on the "netplay" tab under Dolphin settings

 ## Step 4: Create a .env File Set Environment Variables

 Create a `.env` file to store your environment variables and set the following environment variables: